Toyota Mirai review

 With 152bhp and plenty of torque, the Mirai drives in a similar fashion to many other electric cars.
 It’s quick off the mark and around town, and performs like a 2.0-litre saloon with a comfortable ride but not much handling panache.
-There’s no engine or tyre roar and very little wind rushing evident inside, the latter thanks to a well-insulated interior.
+There’s no engine noise and very little wind rush evident inside, the latter thanks to a well-insulated interior.

 There’s only one trim level, but the specification is high, with a touchscreen navigation system, heated seats for all and a safety package including automatic emergency braking and blind-spot monitoring.

-It would all make a lot of sense were it not for two critical factors.
+It would all make a lot of sense, were it not for two critical factors.
 One being the £66,000 price tag and the other the scarcity of hydrogen pumps that are available to the public.
-There are only a handful of hydrogen fuel stations in action, most of them around London, and that's not set to get better any time soon since it's predicted that there will be fewer than 25 expected to be in operation by 2020.
+There are only a handful of hydrogen fuel stations in action, most of them around London, and that's not set to get better any time soon since it's predicted that there will be fewer than 25 in operation by 2020.

 Toyota offers a £750-a-month lease deal that includes fuel, in an effort to reassure Mirai users they can’t be held to ransom by the owner of their local hydrogen pump.
 And while the company isn’t taking a leaf out of Tesla’s book and installing its own network of filling points, the government is promoting the development of a sustainable ‘hydrogen economy’.